 One of the most effective ways to fight poverty and bolster poor communities is through investing in education, particularly that of girls.
 Schooling not only can be a precursor for women and girls to stand up to the injustices they witness, it can also help foster economic growth and stability.

-However, today more than 75 million primary school-age children are not in school.
+However, today nearly 58 million primary school-age children are not in school.
 More than half of these children are girls and 75 percent of them live in sub-Saharan Africa and South Asia.
 Of all the primary-school age girls globally, 20 percent are not in school, compared to 16 percent of boys in this age group.
 That’s 1-in-5 eligible girls worldwide who aren’t going to primary school.

 The situation for girls in poor communities is worse, as they are more likely than boys to be deprived of an education.
 There are plenty of reasons for this discrepancy, including families wanting a girl’s help in the house, the cost of tuition and the fact that girls tend to drop out of school at higher rates.
 When schools are far away, parents may also hesitate to allow their daughters to walk the long distances alone.